Phentermine: Benefits, Risks And Drug Test Effects!

 FDA guidelines and recommendations state that you should seek medical consultation with your physician if you have been using phentermine for an extended period or if you feel you are dependent on the drug.
 You might want to consult your doctor about slowly transitioning off the medication by reducing the dosage over weeks.

-Some individuals who have taken phentermine in the past have been terminated from employment due to a positive drug test.
+Some individuals who have taken Phentermine in the past have been terminated from employment due to a positive drug test.
 Fortunately, there are several ways to pass a drug test while taking phentermine.

 If you want to avoid failure of a drug test due to the use of phentermine, we recommend that you follow these simple steps: